 The Crime and Punishment of Animal Abuse

-Over the last few years, with the internet’s broad reach, we’re getting a steady diet of news footage showing the hideous face of animal abuse.
-We’ve seen the butchers at animal slaughterhouses, vicious dog-fight promoters and savage poachers who threaten endangered wildlife and our eco-system.
-We’ve read stories and seen the images of animals being abused in circuses and at zoos, supposed havens for animals.
+Over recent years, with social media’s broad reach, we’re getting a steady diet of footage showing the hideous face of animal abuse.
+We’ve seen the butchers at animal slaughterhouses, vicious dog-fight promoters, puppy mill horrors, and savage poachers who threaten endangered wildlife and our eco-system.
+We’ve read stories and seen the disturbing images of animals being abused in circuses and at zoos, supposed havens for animals.

 This “visual nausea” of animal torture and abuse, as disturbing as it is, is ever present here in the U.S., though it is far worse in third world countries where animals are merely beasts of burden and sources of food.